sujith-manavalan/oligo_kmer/README.md

-# Oligo_Kmer Tool
+# oligo_kmer Tool

 The rapid detection of pathogenic microbes is crucial for biosurveillance, disease diagnostics, and epidemiological studies.
 Oligonucleotide-based hybridization methods provide cost-effective and highly specific detection even at the strain level.

-The Oligo_Kmer tool is designed to build a database of unique oligonucleotides for pathogens, which can be used for designing hybridization chips for the rapid identification of pathogens.
+The oligo_kmer tool is designed to build a database of unique oligonucleotides for pathogens, which can be used for designing hybridization chips for the rapid identification of pathogens.

 ## Features